The Radio Transmitter

 In the transmitter block diagram shown, the "modulator"

-• causes the speech waveform to gate the oscillator on and off
+Correct answer: causes the speech waveform to shift the frequency of the oscillator

 Tags: none